What's happening in your neighborhood? A Weakly Supervised Approach to Detect Local News: Methodology

 \subsection{Model Overview}

-We trained a binary classification model by using XLM-RoBERTa (XLM-R)\citep{conneau2019unsupervised} model as our base model.
-We chose XLM-R as it is a transformer-based multi-lingual model with pre-learned multi-lingual associations in 100 different languages, allowing us to quickly transfer learn the model learned in the English language to other languages.
-These multi-lingual associations enable us to scale the classifier to different languages instead of having a separate local classifier model for different languages without losing much on the precision and recall of the English language data.
-We fine-tuned XLM-R by attaching convolution filters to capture 2, 3, and 4 grams which are eventually connected to a dense layer to calculate the probability of the article being a local news.
-More details on the model's scalability to other languages can be found in section \ref{sec:datasetprep}.
+We first employed XLM-RoBERTa (XLM-R) large-sized model \citep{conneau2019unsupervised} to extract embedding information.
+XLM-R consists of 24 attention layers, each with 16 attention heads.
+It was chosen due to its transformer-based architecture and pre-learned associations in 100 different languages, allowing us to transfer the knowledge gained from the English language to other languages efficiently.
+This multi-lingual capability enables us to scale the classifier across different languages without sacrificing precision and recall on English language population.
+Then we used convolution layers on top of embeddings from XLM-R to capture 3-, 4-, and 5-grams, which were then concatenated and fed to a dense layer for calculating the probability of an article being a local news piece.
+We fine-tuned our customized final layers detailed in Section \ref{sec:modeltraining}.
+The model architecture is shown in Figure \ref{fig:dl}.
+Further details on the model's scalability to other languages can be found in Section \ref{sec:datasetprepda}.